 4. Choose partners carefully

 Some enterprises choose to engage the services of third-party logistics (3PL) carriers so they can focus on their core competencies.
 Outsourcing last mile delivery logistics processes can be an effective strategy if businesses carefully choose their 3PL partners.

 Engaging the services of a logistics provider can decrease shipping costs, help you handle a sudden influx of orders, and either improve customer satisfaction.
 That said, you need to be sure that your 3PL provider is competent enough to provide safe, fast, flexible, and efficient delivery services.

 You shouldn’t be afraid to ask possible logistics partners hard questions and have them discuss their capabilities.
 You need to let potential logistics partners know about the challenges you’ve encountered before as a way of setting expectations.

 As it happens, all of this advice also applies to choosing the right logistics software provider: you need someone who understands your challenges and has ready answers to complex questions about optimizing last mile performance.

 5. Invest in visibility

 Companies that invest in tracking capabilities can spot problems immediately and to resolve them proactively.
 Having visibility on shipments, drivers, and delivery vehicles allow fleet managers to act quickly and decisively when unexpected scenarios crop up.
 Real-time visibility also satisfies the need for consumers to track their packages without having to pick up the phone to ask the customer service team where their orders are.
-In short, real-time visibility is an absolute must if you want to improve your delivery logistics in the last mile.
+In short, real-time visibility is an absolute must for logistics optimization in last mile delivery.

 6. Communicate continuously with customers